Bomas of Kenya: Political and Constitutional Importance

 The Bomas draft proposed to significantly reduce presidential powers and create a powerful prime minister.
 It also called for a much devolved form of parliamentary government, with different tiers of government.

 Moreover, Bomas of Kenya has always been the National Tallying Centre for the Kenyan elections over the years, including in 2022.

 Renovations

 In March 2025, The Bomas of Kenya was temporarily closed for a major renovation and upgrading of the facility.
 This was confirmed through a cabinet meeting circular released from the government.

-The process will include the construction of the Bomas International Convention Complex (BICC), aimed at positioning Nairobi as a leading Meetings, Incentives, Conferences, and Exhibitions destination.
+The process will include the construction of the Bomas International Convention Complex (BICC), aimed at positioning Nairobi as a leading Meetings, incentives, conferences, and exhibitions destination.

-Turkish company, Summa Turizm Yatirimciligi Anonim Sirketi, won the tender bid for renovations and construction, after a Kenyan court case decision went in their favor.
+Turkish company, Summa Turizm Yatirimciligi Anonim Sirket, won the tender bid for renovations and construction, after a Kenyan court case decision went in their favor.